 - Conclude the night with one (or many) of Belgrade’s clubs.
 We went to Plastic, which is the most well known in Serbian nightlife.
 People don’t start arriving until about midnight; the official party closes at 4 and moves next door to Mint, the after-party club with the same owners.
 As the weather warms, people walk from one to the next of the floating clubs along the river, which boast international DJs and impressive parties.
 There are no cover fees to enter the clubs, but reservations are required.
 Drinks are extremely inexpensive – with Rakija/whiskey costing $2-$4 per drink.
 No wonder the nightlife is so impressive!

 - Lastly, I have to mention the homemade wine.
 It’s terribly sour…but apparently it’s Serbian custom to mix it with Coca Cola, which forms a saccharine drink they call “bamboo.”
 Don’t ask.

 Where to stay

-- At $54/night, our AirBNB rental a few minutes walk from the city center could not be beat.
+- Budget: At $54/night, our AirBNB rental a few minutes walk from the city center cannot be beat for budget travelers.